 While most students decide on a college by May 1, we realize how important it is for students to take their time to make the right decision for them.
 We review and make admission decisions on applications received in the summer as they are submitted.

 We ask students to do three things to apply:

-- Submit a PC Application, Common Application or Coalition Application
+- Submit a PC Application or the Common App

 - Provide a copy of your high school transcript